Skip to content

 ATS — against the spread — is the only record that matters for spread bettors.
 To make money long term at standard -110 juice, you need a cover rate above 52.4 percent, and you need a meaningful sample to know whether you are actually there.
 Slice your splits carefully, track closing lines, and remember that small ATS samples are stories, not strategies.

 If you are tracking your bets and beating the closing line consistently, the ATS record will follow.
-Browse current spread predictions and live ATS records on our NFL picks page or read more strategy posts on our blog.
+Browse current spread predictions and live ATS records on our NFL picks page, or keep building the foundation with how NFL spread lines work.

 Bet responsibly — set limits, never chase losses.